CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 ```

 Using `expand_snippets` required only where snippets are used - if item do not uses snippet, but variant does, then only variant require to have `"expand_snippets":true`
-Additionally, using `expand_snippets` in item definition works as if all variants got `"expand_snippets": true`
+Using `expand_snippets` on item itself will work as all variants have `"expand_snippets":true`, but variants without any snippet would be effectively removed

 ```json
 {